 "It can be a billion-dollar drug, globally," says the junior Sanghvi.
 "The potential is huge.
 Right now, we don't have competition.
-We have already been given drug and and the first of the contributions of the distance of the first and the contributions of the first of the status in india, which gives us a lead time of at least three years. we are getting ready to file for approvals in the US and the EU by early next year."
+We have already been given drug status in India, which gives us a lead time of at least three years.
+We are getting ready to file for approvals in the US and the EU by early next year."